Secretariat (horse): 1972: Two-year-old season

 For his first start on July 4, 1972, at Aqueduct Racetrack, Secretariat was made the lukewarm favorite at 3–1.
 At the start, a horse named Quebec cut in front of the field, causing a chain reaction that resulted in Secretariat being bumped hard.
 According to jockey Paul Feliciano, he would have fallen if he hadn't been so strong.
 Secretariat recovered, only to run into traffic on the backstretch.
 In tenth position at the top of the stretch, he closed ground rapidly and finished fourth, beaten by only 1 1/4 lengths.
 In many of his subsequent races, Secretariat hung back at the start, which Laurin later attributed to the bumping he received in his debut.

 With Feliciano again up, Secretariat returned to the track on July 15 as the 6–5 favorite.
 He broke poorly, but then rushed past the field on the turn to win by six lengths.
-On July 31 in an allowance race at Saratoga, Feliciano was replaced by Ron Turcotte, the regular jockey for Meadow Stables.
+On July 31 in an allowance race at Saratoga, Feliciano was replaced by Ron Turcotte, the regular jockey for Meadow Stable.
 Turcotte had ridden the colt in several morning workouts but had missed his first two starts while recovering from a fall.
 Secretariat's commanding win as the 2–5 favorite caught the attention of veteran sportswriter, Charles Hatton.
 He later reported, "You carry an ideal around in your head, and boy, I thought, 'This is it.'
 I never saw perfection before.
 I absolutely could not fault him in any way.
 And neither could the rest of them and that was the amazing thing about it.
 The body and the head and the eye and the general attitude.
 It was just incredible.
 I couldn't believe my eyes, frankly."

 In August, Secretariat entered the Sanford Stakes, facing off with highly regarded Linda's Chief, the only horse ever to be favored against Secretariat in any of his races.
 Entering the stretch, Secretariat was blocked by the horses in front of him but then made his way through "like a hawk scattering a barnyard of chickens" on his way to a three-length win.
 Sportswriter Andrew Beyer covered the race for the Washington Star and later wrote, "Never have I watched a lightly raced 2-year-old stamp himself so definitively as a potential great."